aspyk/vegeo_trend_analysis/doc/user_guide.md

 - -i INPUT : input type and parameter(s), use the format `<type>:<param1>,<param2>...`.
 The appropriate input for quality monitoring on LANDVAL sites is `latloncsv:<path_to_csv_file>` but the shortcut option `latloncsv:config` allow to read the input csv file path from the YAML config file.
 - -a ACTION : whitespace separated list of possible actions in `{extract,merge,trend,plot}`
 - -c CONFIG : path to the YAML config file.
-- [-d] DELETE_CACHE : option to force overwriting of the cache files and reprocess data.
+- [-f] FORCE_NEW_CACHE : option to force overwriting of the cache files and reprocess data.
-- [-g ] DEBUG : debug option, read only a small subset of all the LANDVAL sites.
+- [-d ] DEBUG : debug option, read only a small subset of all the LANDVAL sites.
 User have to modify this list in `main.py` file.